-We show that the linearized Cauchy Riemann operators at $u$, $j(u)$ have the same kernel and cokernel.
-Let $V$ denote the infinite dimensional domain for the linearized CR operator $D _{u}$ at $u$.
-There is a subtlety here, since our target space $P _{f _{\lambda}}$ is a smooth stratified space we actually have to work a strata at a time, but we suppress this.
+We show that the CR operators at $u$, $j(u)$ have the same kernel and cokernel.
+Let $V$ denote the infinite dimensional domain for the CR operator $D _{u}$ at $u$.
+There is a subtlety here, since our target space $P _{f _{\lambda}}$ is a smooth stratified space we actually have to work a stratum at a time, but we suppress this.
 The domain for the CR operator $D _{j(u)}$ is the appropriate Sobolev completion of the space of $C ^{\infty}$ sections of the bundle $j(u) ^{*} T ^{vert}X _{j (b)} ^{s}$, where

 is a holomorphic vector bundle, and $\simeq$ is isomorphism of holomorphic vector bundles.
 Similarly,